AbelWondimul/To-Do-List-Website/README.md

 ### Installation

-1. Clone this repository to your local machine using:
+1. Clone this repository to your local machine using:<br>

    git clone https://github.com/AbelWondimul/To-Do-List-Website.git

-2. Change into the project directory: cd todo-list-website
+2. Change into the project directory:<br>
+   cd todo-list-website

-3. Install the required dependencies: npm install
+3. Install the required dependencies:<br>
+   npm install

 ### Usage